cypik/terraform-azure-vnet-peering/README.md

 ```
 This example demonstrates how to create various AZURE resources using the provided modules.
 Adjust the input values to suit your specific requirements.

-## Module Inputs
-The following input variables can be configured:

-- 'name': The name of the virtual network peering.
-- 'resource_group_name': The name of the resource group in which to create the virtual network peering.
-- 'virtual_network_name': The name of the virtual network.
-- 'remote_virtual_network_id': The full Azure resource ID of the remote virtual network.

-## Module Outputs
-This module provides the following outputs:

-- 'id': The ID of the Virtual Network Peering.

 # Examples
-For detailed examples on how to use this module, please refer to the '[examples](https://github.com/cypik/terraform-azure-vnet-peering/blob/master/_example)' directory within this repository.
+For detailed examples on how to use this module, please refer to the [examples](https://github.com/cypik/terraform-azure-vnet-peering/blob/master/_example) directory within this repository.

 # License
-This Terraform module is provided under the '[License Name]' License.
+This Terraform module is provided under the **MIT** License.
 Please see the [LICENSE](https://github.com/cypik/terraform-azure-vnet-peering/blob/master/LICENSE) file for more details.

-# Author
+# Authors
 Your Name
-Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
+Replace **MIT** and **Cypik** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.